The MÄVINN collection

 Classical Handmade Products, Bangladesh

-The only thing that could possibly improve the jute pieces crafted by the artisans of Classical Handmade Products is the production process.
+The only thing that could possibly improve these jute laundry baskets crafted by the artisans of Classical Handmade Products is the production process.
 This social business specialises in making handmade products using only garment waste and natural fibres such as jute and banana fibre, and using only solar power.

 Jordan River Foundation, Jordan